Wat Benchamabophit – The Marble Temple In Bangkok, Thailand

 This is Thai architecture at its best, with the pointy layered rooftops and white Singha lion statues guarding the doorways.

-The city of Bangkok has temples everywhere you look, but I think this one stands out as one of the best in the whole country.This guide will explain how you can get there, and everything you need to know before you go!
+The city of Bangkok has temples everywhere you look, but I think this one stands out as one of the best in the whole country.This guide will explain how to get there, and everything you need to know before you go!

 What Is It?